Looking for " a leader in research and teaching in the context of new multidisciplinary clusters."

 It was a great idea, but it turned into a sizzling mess.

-I’m looking forward to a moment in the future.
-That moment is when the word “digital” is dropped from “digital humanities.”
-This semester I’m teaching an introductory digital humanities course to undergraduates at Hendrix College and one thing we’re doing is teleconferencing with DH scholars across the country.
+I'm looking forward to a moment in the future.
+That moment is when the word "digital" is dropped from "digital humanities."

 "What if we do, in fact, know best?: A Response to the OCLC Report on DH and Research Libraries" written by Dot Porter (@leoba) and published by DH+LIB.

 The Penn State University Libraries in partnership with the College of the Liberal Arts seek a creative, forward-thinking scholar for the new position of Digital Humanities Research Designer.
 The Digital Humanities Research Designer will be familiar with a range of technologies and have direct experience bringing digital approaches to bear on research and teaching.
 The scholar in this position will work as an intellectual partner with faculty, students, and staff in the College of the Liberal Arts.

 The successful candidate will collaborate with humanities faculty and library colleagues to expand modes of humanistic research through emerging and existing technologies.
 In providing research project support and conducting workshops on the use of various tools, for example, the Digital Humanities Research Designer will be able to translate and share ideas and concepts effectively across diverse interdisciplinary audiences.
 The Digital Humanities Research Designer will maintain currency in the field and may pursue his or her own research to do so.